adiwg/mdEditor-doc/reference/settings-window/settings-publish/publish-sciencebase.md

 The United States Geological Survey (USGS) ScienceBase data repository has one setting.

 {% hint style='info' %}
   You must have a ScienceBase user account with write access to publish to ScienceBase.
-See [Publish Reference](../../publish-window/publish-reference.md) for information on how to publish to ScienceBase
+See [Publish Reference](../../publish-window/publish-reference.md) for information on how to get a ScienceBase ID and publish to ScienceBase.
 {% endhint %}

 ![Date Settings](/assets/reference/settings/publish-sciencebase.png)